srfoster/LanguagePathways/backend/README.md

 * CRUD:BUG: Updating a memory adds an extra :Has, causing the memory to show up twice in a users list

-* USE: Make more srss, one for each zhong of card.
+* USE: Filter out ANY->hanyu cards into another srs.
+They are too hard for now and slowing things down?
+Maybe writing can come later.
 Make study take an srss id.
 Control the type of study being done.
 SRSs should have a name prop
 * USE: Decide how to represent chess tempo problems and/or positions from my own games.
 Fen is nice.
 A link back would be nice too though.
-* USE: Start learning River Flows In You
-* CRUD: Pagination
-* SRS: Make sure marking incorrect does something
-* CLI: Make it easier to pass props to links and memories, formal json sucks

 Milestones: